pfdubois/BridgeBidding/source/MinorOpenings.rst

 Responder's priorities are:

 * Show a major.
-* Show a diamond suit, usually 5+ cards.
+* Bid 1♦ over 1♣ (if unbalanced)
 * Bid 2♣ over 1♦.
 This game-forcing bid shows five clubs.
 (You can't be a passed hand).
-* 1m - 3N shows 13-15 HCP and a semi-balanced hand with no four-card major.
+* 1m - 3N shows 13-16 HCP and a semi-balanced hand with no four-card major.

 Note that "Raise partner" isn't in the list.
 As the auction progresses you must make bids partner cannot pass short of game.

 With no major suit fit you're headed for 3N unless the opponents' bidding makes it clear that they have a suit and we do not have it stopped.
-Do not worry about stoppers in suits they didn't bid.
+We usually do not worry about stoppers in suits they didn't bid but if we're both screaming we have the minors it can become an issue.

 If you cannot get to 3N you may need to stop in 4m.
-Going to 5m has to usually include a lot of trumps and some shape.
+Going to 5m has to usually include a lot of trumps and some shape, and around 29 points.

 .. note::
    Bypassing a diamond suit to show a major is a style of bidding called :term:`Walsh`.